-IN BRIFF Drs.
+Arizona State University Uses Dial Testing for Clues to How Romantic Couples Regulate Stressful Interactions IN BRIEF Drs.
 Ashley Randall and Nicholas Duran at Arizona State University used the Perception Analyzer to gather in-the-moment reactions from couples' observations during real-time conversations.
 Based on the moment-to-moment data they collected, Randall and Duran examined the complex differences between each couple member's behavioral exchanges and emotional experiences during stressful interactions.
-RESEARCHERS Dr. Ashley K. Randall, Assistant Professor and Director of Clinical Training of Counseling and Counseling Psychology, Arizona State University, and Dr. Nicholas Duran, Assistant Professor in Psychology, Arizona State University Arizona State University Uses Dial Testing for Clues to How Romantic Couples Regulate Stressful Interactions OBJECTIVE Examine complex causalities between partners' behavioral exchanges and emotional experiences during stressful conversations using moment-to-moment interaction data.
+RESEARCHERS Dr. Ashley K. Randall, Assistant Professor and Director of Clinical Training of Counseling and Counseling Psychology, Arizona State University, and Dr. Nicholas Duran, Assistant Professor in Psychology, Arizona State University OBJECTIVE Examine complex causalities between partners' behavioral exchanges and emotional experiences during stressful conversations using moment-to-moment interaction data.
 SOLUTION Couples in the study used the Perception Analyzer dials to rate the playback video of their conversations, evaluating momentary changes in their emotional and cognitive states.
 RESULTS Researchers were able to utilize quantitative data from each partner's dial ratings to identify where individual stress corresponded with mutually-shared stress between both partners and which conversations revealed unbalanced stress factors.
 The resulting data were then used to indicate patterns between behavior and emotion, specifically looking at whether one partner's emotion can be predicted by the behavior of the other.
 "Utilizing the Perception Analyzer allowed us to parse out critical moments during partners' stressful interactions, which provides insight into the couple's overall relationship functioning."
 Dr. Ashley Randall, assistant professor and director of training of counseling and counseling psychology, Arizona State University

-BENEFITS OF MTM What unique benefits and insights can I expect from MtM research?
+What unique benefits and insights can I expect from MtM research?
 Pinpointing the Magic Moments Recall-based research asks participants to neatly sum up their range of emotions and opinions into one retrospective conclusion.
 And, as its name implies, is conducted after a respondent's exposure to a message, ad or program, and after seeing other messages, ads and programs.
 While it provides valuable insights, recall is only part of the equation.
 Lost in the method are those true, in-the-moment nuances that are vital to a more holistic view of a respondent's opinion.
-That's why In-the-Moment methodologies are so valuable to researchers.
-MtM data provides a respondent's continuous, second-by-second, emotional response to visual or audio stimulus, whether it's a speech, TV ad or program, or litigator's opening or closing arguments.
+That's why MtM methodologies are so valuable to researchers.
+MtM data provides a respondent's continuous, second-by-second, emotional response to visual or audio stimulus, whether it's a speech, TV ad or program, or a litigator's opening or closing arguments.
 Researchers can get as granular as needed with the data without making sacrifices to the overall quality of the research results.
 Overcoming "Groupthink" | Collecting Individual Responses in Group Settings Dial testing technology can help overcome "groupthink" in a live group setting.
 According to Dr. Ali Goode, Partner at house51 and expert in the psychology of learning and memory, "In most situations people tend to avoid sticking out from the crowd or refrain from contributing if they hold a minority opinion in the group.
 This can especially have a negative impact on research relying on recall methods.
 With MtM techniques, individualized responses can be collected using the Perception Analyzer dials.
 And as long as people know their views are not being immediately broadcast to the group, they can report in anonymity, reducing the effects the group or others in the group may have on them."
+"In most situations people tend to avoid sticking out from the crowd or refrain from contributing if they hold a minority opinion in the group."
+Dr. Ali Goode, Memory Expert and Partner at house5